docker/docs/compose/compose-file/compose-versioning.md

 [links](compose-file-v2.md#links) are largely unnecessary.
 For more details, see [Networking in Compose](compose-file-v2.md#networking.md).

-> **Note**: when specifying the compose file version to use, make sure to
+> **Note**: When specifying the Compose file version to use, make sure to
-> specify both the "major" and "minor" version.
+> specify both the _major_ and _minor_ numbers.
 If no minor version is given,
-> it defaults to `0`, not the "latest" minor version, and features added in
+> `0` is used by default and not the latest minor version.
+As a result, features added in
 > later versions will not be supported.
 For example:
 >
 > ```yaml